-Each RAID controller has up to 4 GB of data cache memory, for a total of up to 8 GB cache memory per DS4800.
-Each RAID controller also has a total of 512 MB of Intel Pentium Xeon processor memory.
-The processor memory stores the controller firmware, while the data cache is a buffer used to temporarily store data during data read and write operations.
+Each RAID controller has up to 8 GB of data cache memory, for a total of up to 16 GB cache memory per DS4800.
+Each RAID controller also has a total of either 512 MB (for models 80A/H, 82A/H or 84A/H) or 1024MB (for models 88A/H) of Intel Pentium Xeon processor memory.
+The processor memory stores the controller firmware, while the data cache is a buffer used to temporarily store hard disk drive data during data read and write operations.
 A Cache Active LED on the controller turns on when the cache contains data that has not been written to hard disk drives.
 The Cache Active LED turns off when the cache does not contain unwritten data.

-Table 10 lists the technical specifications for the RAID controllers.
+Table 5 lists the technical specifications for the RAID controllers.

-Category Criteria Specification Memory Cache size 2 GB or 4 GB, depending on the model Interface Fibre Channel Host port 4 fiber-optic ports per controller 2 Ethernet ports per controller (for out-of-band management) Fibre Channel Drive expansion port 4 fiber-optic ports per controller Storage Expansion Enclosure Support Redundant drive channel pairs 2 per controller Maximum number of drives per redundant drive channel pair 112 drives per redundant drive channel pair (8 storage expansion enclosures with 14 drives each) Maximum number of drives supported by one DS4800 224 drives (2 redundant drive channel pairs with 112 drives in each drive channel pair) Data transfer rates Fibre Channel host Up to 4 Gb/sec maximum Fibre Channel drives Up to 2 Gb/sec maximum (depends on drive enclosure speed) Ethernet 10BASE-T 100BASE-T
+Category Criteria Specification Memory Cache size 2 GB, 4 GB or 8 GB, depending on the model Interface Fibre Channel Host port 4 fiber-optic ports per controller 2 Ethernet ports per controller (for out-of-band management) Fibre Channel Drive expansion port 4 fiber-optic ports per controller Note: Each DS4800 controller drive channel has two ports.
+There are two drive channels per DS4800 controller.
+Storage Expansion Enclosure Support Redundant drive channel pairs 2 per controller Maximum number of drives per redundant drive channel pair 112 drives per redundant drive channel pair (either 8 storage expansion enclosures with 14 drives each or 7 storage expansion enclosures with 16 drives each).
+See Table 3 on page 9.
+Maximum number of drives supported by one DS4800 224 drives (2 redundant drive channel pairs with 112 drives in each drive channel pair) Data transfer rates Fibre Channel host Up to 4 Gb/sec maximum.
+Support 1, 2 and 4 Gbps FC speeds.
+Fibre Channel drives Up to 4 Gb/sec maximum (depends on storage expansion enclosure speed).
+Support 2 and 4 Gbps drives only.
+Does not support 1Gbps drives.
+Ethernet 10BASE-T 100BASE-T

-Table 10.
+Table 5.
 RAID controller specifications